noobling/todoer/README.md

 ## References
 * Idea for tag styling by Wouter Beeftink: https://codepen.io/wbeeftink/
-* Where did I get my design inspiration from: eventbrite, taiga.io, vivaldi and mocks from various designers I have worked with
+* Where I got my design inspiration from: eventbrite, taiga.io, vivaldi and mocks from various designers I have worked with
 * Logo courtesy of WIX.
+* Input tag code has been adapted from here: https://github.com/developit/tags-input